-William Faulkner left a legacy which ripples can be found in even today’s pop culture.
+William Faulkner left a legacy of which traces can be found in today’s pop culture.
 The Center for Faulkner Studies documents when Faulkner is referenced across all media.

 Report a Faulkner Sighting!

 Unlike famous fellow Mississippian Elvis Presley, William Faulkner is probably more likely to be cited than sighted.
 But like The King, Faulkner is still very much a part of our collective memory and often acts as a point of reference in pop culture venues like movies and television shows.